Find schools that offer these popular programs

 Listed below are alternative careers for anyone entering the field of law:

 Those interested in working in the legal field who don't want to go to law school might explore paralegal careers.
 Paralegals work in law offices and assist attorneys with legal research and writing tasks.
 Education requirements for paralegals vary, but many complete an associate's degree.
-Job growth for this paralegals and legal assistants, according to the BLS, is expected to be about average at 8% from 2014 to 2024.
-In 2015, the BLS reported that the median annual salary for paralegals and legal assistants was $48,810.
+Job growth for this paralegals and legal assistants, according to the BLS, is expected to be above average at 15% from 2016 to 2026.
+In 2017, the BLS reported that the median annual salary for paralegals and legal assistants was $50,410.

 Arbitrators are typically licensed attorneys, like litigation attorneys, but instead of representing clients in courtrooms, arbitrators judge legal disputes outside of the court.
 Although many arbitrators are lawyers, some are not, and qualifications for non-lawyer arbitrators vary by jurisdiction.
 Lawyers must complete a bachelor's degree and a law degree, and they must be admitted to a state bar.
 Some arbitrators may complete additional education related to arbitration.

 The BLS expects the occupational group of arbitrators, mediators and conciliators, who all work to settle disputes out of court, to grow at a faster-than-average pace of 10% from 2016 to 2026.
 In 2017, this group had a median salary of $60,670, according to the BLS.